 Crystalline, also referred to as “crystals,” “THC crystals,” or “diamonds,” is a cannabis concentrate that comes in a solid state.
 It resembles coarse sugar, the kind typically used for decorating sugar cookies or glittering the tops of baked fruit pies.
-Crystalline is produced to be free of plant impurities or terpenes, which are the distinct aromatic and flavor qualities of a cannabis cultivar, or strain.
+Crystalline is produced to be free of plant matter or terpenes, which are the distinct aromatic and flavor qualities of a cannabis cultivar, or strain.

-What cannabinoids are available in Crystalline form?
+What Cannabinoids are Available in Crystalline form?

 Crystalline is produced to have just one cannabinoid.
 The only cannabinoids available in crystalline form are THCA, CBDA, and CBD.
 Anyone consuming THCA, CBDA, or CBD will not experience an intoxicating high, though THCA converts to THC when exposed to heat, making the crystalline intoxicating.

-Is Crystalline better than other concentrates?
+Is Crystalline Better than Other Concentrates?

-Terpene removal is part of the Crystalline production process and the resulting cannabinoids in the final crystalline product are the same, regardless of the starting plant material.
-For example, if a Crystalline manufacturer used Durban Poison cultivar for one batch of THCA crystals, and Northern Lights cultivar for a separate batch of THCA crystals, the final products would produce the same effects.
-The THCA or “THC” crystals from one strain are identical to those from another.
-Dispensaries won’t carry strain-specific crystals; they simply don’t exist because Crystalline has no terpenes that give each cultivar its unique characteristics.
+Terpene removal is part of the crystalline production process and the resulting cannabinoids in the final product are the same, regardless of the starting plant material.
+For example, if a crystalline manufacturer used Durban Poison cultivar for one batch of THCA crystals, and Northern Lights cultivar for a separate batch of THCA crystals, the final products would produce the same effects.
+The isolated THCA crystals from one strain are identical to those from another.
+Dispensaries won’t carry strain-specific crystals; they simply don’t exist because THC or CBD Crystalline has no terpenes to give each cultivar its unique characteristics.

-How can Crystalline be used?
+How Can Crystalline be Used?

-Crystalline can be ingested orally, either added to a recipe when making Edibles, or dissolving in oil to create a Tincture-like product.
-For homemade Edibles, crystals can be dissolved in cooking oil or butter, and used as an ingredient in recipes.
-Olive oil and coconut oil are the most popular for dissolving crystal to make a Tincture-like product.
+Crystalline can be ingested orally, either added to a recipe when making edibles, or dissolving in oil to create a tincture-like product.
+For homemade edibles, crystals can be dissolved in cooking oil or butter, and used as an ingredient in recipes.
+Olive oil and coconut oil are the most popular for dissolving crystal to make a tincture-like product.

 How is Crystalline made?